Risk Factors Dashboard

 The risk of terrorism, political unrest and the current hostilities in the Middle East or other energy producing regions, including Russian military action in Ukraine, has adversely affected, and may continue to adversely affect the economy and the price and availability of propane, fuel oil and other refined fuels and natural gas.

 Terrorist attacks, political unrest and hostilities, and military action in the Middle East or other energy producing regions could likely lead to increased volatility in the price and availability of propane, fuel oil and other refined fuels and natural gas, as well as our results of operations, our ability to raise capital and our future growth.
 The impact that the foregoing may have on our industry in general, and on us in particular, is not known at this time.
 An act of terror could result in disruptions of crude oil or natural gas supplies and markets (the sources of propane and fuel oil), and our infrastructure facilities could be direct or indirect targets.
 Terrorist activity may also hinder our ability to transport propane, fuel oil and other refined fuels if our means of supply transportation, such as rail or pipeline, become damaged as a result of an attack.
 A lower level of economic activity could result in a decline in energy consumption, which could adversely impact our revenues or restrict our future growth.
 Instability in the financial markets as a result of terrorism or military conflict could also affect our ability to raise capital.
 The ongoing geopolitical conflicts around the world, including in Ukraine and in the Middle East, have caused, and could intensify, volatility in the price and supply of natural gas, oil, and propane and other refined fuels.
-The ongoing conflict in Ukraine as a result of Russia’s significant military action has caused, and could intensify, volatility in the price and supply of natural gas, oil, and propane and other refined fuels.
 We have opted to purchase insurance coverage for terrorist acts within our property and casualty insurance programs, but we can give no assurance that our insurance coverage will be adequate to fully compensate us for any losses to our business or property resulting from terrorist acts.

 The conflicts in Ukraine and in the Middle East and related price volatility and geopolitical instability could negatively impact our business.